rkaufman3/Meca-482/README.md

   connecting Coppelia Sim to MATLAB, Simulink, or whatever the programming landscape is used.
 - If the system contains hardware, the design of hardware should consist the necessary architectural explanations such as hardware and software relationships.

+Overall Project Design:
+- Matlab: Calculates the intermiedate equations and the state space representation of the balancing model, initializes Coppelia, and ties the Coppelia and the Simulink Model together
+- Simulink: Holds the controller model that dictates how the rotary inverted pendulum should act to ensure its functional
+- Coppelia: Simulates the realtime action of the rotary inverted pendulum, showing whether it works or not

 ----------------------------------------------------------------------------------------------------------
 ## 2. Derivation